 The Front of House Assistant works closely with the Front of House Manager to ensure a positive experience for audience members.
 They can help audiences find their seats, answer questions about content, and assist with emergency procedures.

 Klara is in third year, involved in Performance, Audience Services & Directing.
 If she had to describe SATCo in one word it would be ‘synergic’, and if she could she would invent pumpkin seed oil flavoured chips.

 The year representatives are a connection between the board and each year cohort of students.
 Each year rep is responsible for communicating information about SATCo to their year, answering questions, and bringing student concerns to SATCo’s attention.

-Matthew is in first year, involved in Performance, Directing & Writing.
-He describes SATCo as ‘opportunity’, and if he could have any unusual animal as a pet, it would be a Crow.
+Matthew is in second year, involved in Performance, Directing & Writing.
+He describes SATCo as “opportunity.”

 Fourth Year (and beyond): Jane Rees